-Why is Passo Giau famous?
-The Giro has visited here 7 times, the earliest as far as we can tell in 1973.
-However, this climb sells itself - it is one of the most beautiful cycling climbs in the world - there simply is no room to debate this conclusion and few who have been there would.
+The Giro has visited Passo Giau seven times, the earliest as far as we can tell in 1973, and most recently in 2016.
+Regardless of its Giro tradition, this climb sells itself -- it is one of the most beautiful cycling climbs in the world, and few who have been there would debate this claim.

-Each approach to Passo Giau has what the Dolomites have to offer - extreme and unparalled beauty - extraordinary and breathtaking mountain and rock formations.
-Passo Giau (and its Dolomite neighbor Passo Poroi) is truly a bucket list set of climbs that are well worth travelling from, say, for example, Northern California (USA) to do - and we are glad we included this pass in our 2017 6 country 55 climb European Climb Trip - it may very well have been the greatest experience of the trip. .
+Each approach to Passo Giau showcases what the Dolomites have to offer, that is, extreme and unparalleled beauty in the form of extraordinary and breathtaking mountain and rock formations.
+Passo Giau (and its Dolomite neighbor Passo Poroi) is truly a bucket list set of climbs that are well worth travelling from, say, for example, Northern California (USA) to do -- and we are glad we included this pass in our 2017 six country, 55 climb European Climb Trip -- it may very well have been the greatest experience of the trip.

 Kilometer signs keep us company along the way.

 The Giro d’Italia has featured Passo Giau ten times between 1973 and 2018.
 Most recently, Passo Giau was included in Stage 14 of the 2018 Giro.
 This inclusion featured six passes climbed, for a “total rise and drop of 4,700 m (out of 5,400)” in a route that “runs across the Val Cordevole along well-surfaced roads, all the way to Arabba.”
 From there, the route “clears Passo Pordoi, followed by Passo Sella and Passo Gardena (with not even a single flat metre in between), and heads for the first pass over the finish line in Corvara (intermediate sprint).
 The road then climbs up Passo Campolongo, Passo Giau (the harshest climb of the stage, with an average 9% gradients, and peaks of more than 10-12% over the first kilometres) and Passo Valparola, which leads to the final 5 km” (Giroditalia).